Types Of Planters And Planting Pots

 Pros

-• There’s minimum foot traffic as the bed is higher than the normal foot level and therefore the plants remain protected.
+There’s minimum foot traffic as the bed is higher than the usual foot level, so the plants remain protected.

 Cons

-• As a lot of plants are squeezed into a compact area, there’s a lack of air circulation.
+As many plants are squeezed into a compact area, air circulation is lacking.

 14. Terrariums

-Terrariums are transparent sealed globes or containers resembling a globe, which are used to grow plants in them.
+Terrariums are transparent sealed globes or containers resembling a world used to grow plants inside.
 Here are a few pros and cons of terrariums:

 Pros